frozzare/ld32/README.md

 # Ted

 This is the game I created during ld32.
-This is my second Haxe project so the code isn't so good.
-But the game works!
+The game is to survive as long as possible.
+Control with the arrow keys and shoot with the spacebar.
+Watch out for those red circles, yellow circles give more points.

 Tested with Haxe 3.1.3